-The Edutest practice tests, for current students in years 4-10, give students an idea of the style and format of questions that they will encounter on the day of their scholarship exam, but not necessarily the level of difficulty that a scholarship exam will present.
+The Edutest practice tests, for current students in years 4-11, give students an idea of the style and format of questions that they will encounter on the day of their scholarship exam, but not necessarily the level of difficulty that a scholarship exam will present.

-The practice tests only have 20 questions per test, while the actual scholarship exams are more detailed and have more questions, with varying degrees of difficulty.
+The practice tests only have 20 questions per sub-test, while the actual scholarship exams are more detailed with each component containing between 40 and 60 questions, with varying degrees of difficulty.

-Each scholarship/entrance test is 30 minutes long and the students do not get any additional reading time.
+Each scholarship/entrance sub-test is 30 minutes long and the students do not get any additional reading time.
 Additional reading time is usually introduced into exams when students are required to provide an essay type response or where they have the choice to answer one question from a list (in which case the extra reading time allows them to decide which question they wish to answer).
 Therefore, with regard to a multiple-choice test, extra reading time is not necessary.
 However, prior to commencing each of our tests the administrator will go through three practice examples with the group, ensuring that they have an understanding of what to expect.

 Please remember that schools take many factors into consideration when offering a scholarship: